-Meeting Planner Music Club – Special Edition
+Meeting Planner Music Club – Special Edition, Don McLean

 On this day in 1959, a small plane crashed in Iowa.
 The Passengers were Buddy Hollie, Richie Valens, The Big Bopper and the plane’s pilot.